-Another use for Payload Parser is to make you able to handle the payload in real-time, allowing the conversion of a value to a desired unit.
-For example, if your data contains a temperature in Fahrenheit, you can use the parser to convert it into Celsius before inserting the data into the Bucket.
+You can also use it to handle the payload in real-time, allowing the conversion of a value to a desired unit.
+For example, if your data contains a temperature in F, you can use the parser to convert it into C before inserting the data into the Bucket.

 How is the Payload Parser triggered?